 Still, other people would like to be able to leave home to calm the waters at home but cannot do so for financial reasons.
 The burden of paying a mortgage payment and a rent payment would be significant for most people, so until a court determines who will pay what bills, many people will stay in the house with their spouse.
 Think of the "I Love Lucy" television show episode where Lucy draws a line down the middle of the room to mark which side is "hers" and her husband's.
 Many families do something like this, only without the formality of a line drawn.

 On the other hand, some people will come into our office and will hesitate to leave the family home because they fear that in doing so, a judge will accuse them of not taking the responsibility of raising their family seriously.
 Also, if your spouse does not work, you may be concerned that leaving your home will signify that you are abandoning them to survive on their own.

 Why you may (or may not) want to move out of the family home

-First and foremost, if you believe that you and your spouse are going to engage in a conflict regarding who is going to be named as the primary conservator of your kids then you probably will want to stay in the family home until you are ordered not to be there any longer.
-If you willingly choose to leave the family home without your kids that will not be seen as a positive decision by the judge in your case.
+First and foremost, if you believe that you and your spouse are going to engage in a conflict regarding who is going to be named as the primary conservator of your kids, then you probably will want to stay in the family home until you are ordered not to be there any longer.
+If you willingly choose to leave the family home without your kids, that will not be seen as a favorable decision by the judge in your case.
 In your mind, as we just covered, you are reducing the stress level and removing yourself from a toxic environment.
 In another sense, you are also leaving your children behind in an environment that probably isn't that great.

 What does it mean to have exclusive use of your family home during a Texas divorce?